Space Age hand-me-downs are soaring to a whole new level.

 On Tuesday, SpaceX plans to launch its first recycled rocket for NASA.
 The unmanned Falcon 9 — last used in June — will carry up a Dragon capsule that's also flown on a previous space station supply run.

-NASA's International Space Station manager, Kirk Shireman, says the risk of launching a recycled rocket is about the same as for a brand new one.
-He says he'll be just as anxious as he always is at every launch.
+NASA's International Space Station manager, Kirk Shireman, said the risk of launching a recycled rocket is about the same as for a brand new one.
+He expects to be just as anxious as he always is at every launch.

-As before, the first-stage booster will attempt to land back at Cape Canaveral, Florida.
+As before, the first-stage booster will attempt to land back at Cape Canaveral Air Force Station.